 Fall Writing Frenzy (free)

-Write 200 words inspired by one of the contest photos, and submit it during the window listed on the website.
+Write 200 words inspired by one of the contest photos, and submit it as instructed on the site.
 A badge for all participants, prizes for winners.
+Usually happens in October, watch site linked above.
 Hosted by Lydia Lukidis and Kaitlyn Leann Sanchez.

 Halloweensie Contest (free)